 Welcome to the Historic Belmont Inn,

-For over 113 years The Belmont Inn has been a landmark in Upstate South Carolina.
-The Belmont Inn has been an impressive architectural landmark from its early days as a railroad hotel, place of lodging for Vaudeville stars, it's middle years of neglect and long term rental, and through the extensive renovation of the 1980's and 1990's.
-Originally, this historical beauty of Spanish architecture was comprised of thirty-four guest rooms, several public rest rooms with baths, an elegant dining room, beautiful parlors, shops and a sample room (what is now the ground floor) traveling salesmen displayed their wares to the local merchants.
+For over 113 years The Belmont Inn has been a landmark in Upstate South Carolina; from its early days as a railroad hotel, place of lodging for Vaudeville stars, it's middle years of neglect and long term rental, and through the extensive renovation of the 1980's and 1990's.
+Originally, this historical beauty of Spanish architecture was comprised of thirty-four guest rooms, several public rest rooms with baths, an elegant dining room, beautiful parlors, shops and a sample room (what is now the ground floor) where traveling salesmen displayed their wares to the local merchants.

 The Eureka began its second wind of transformation during the twenties through fifties as it transitioned from the Eureka Hotel to the Belmont Hotel.
 Frank Fleming began his tenure at the Belmont as a bellboy and by the 1950's he became the owner of the Belmont Hotel.
 The Belmont transitioned from a stop for Vaudeville stars to a semi-residential inn for the elderly.

-1970's was a decade of turmoil for the Inn as it was closed and defunct; for nearly a decade the inn remained a memory of days of splendor.
-Arrival of the 1980's brought a new hope to the Inn when the restoration of the property continued.
+1970's was a decade of turmoil for The Inn as it was closed and defunct for nearly a decade the inn remained a memory of days of splendor.
+Arrival of the 1980's brought a new hope to The Inn when the restoration of the property continued.
 November 23, 1984 The Belmont Inn hosted a grand opening boasting twenty five rooms (each with a private bath) and the conveniences of (a then) modern hotel.
-Remodeling the Inn established current spaces such as the Heritage Dining Room, Conference Rooms, and the Curtain Call Lounge (now Tinker's Alley).
-A feature unique to the Inn are its entrances and doorways, no door or entrance is standard and required the skill of a seasoned cabinetmaker; all of the doors and floors seen in today's Inn are still intact from the 1980's renovation.
+Remodeling The Inn established current spaces such as the Main Dining Room, Conference Rooms, and the Curtain Call Lounge (now Tinker's Alley).
+A feature unique to The Inn are its entrances and doorways - no door or entrance is standard and required the skill of a seasoned cabinetmaker; all of the doors and floors seen in today's Inn are still intact from the 1980's renovation.

 1995 was yet another year of disappointment for the Inn as it closed but quickly changed hands to Alan and Audrey Peterson in 1996.
 The Peterson's retained the Inn's original appearance by keeping the slate roof, marble veranda, and many of the period antiques and furnishings.
 During the mid-ninety's it was important to maintain integrity of the Inn by displaying its antiquated glory.
 Guests will notice marble terrazzo floors on the first floor and hand crafted armoires in each guest room as closets were not used in the early days of glamour and swing.
 Each floor of the Inn serves a variety of needs.

-The Inn went continued to change hands and went up for auction on Oct 6, 2008 under the tenure of Fred Rhans and then returned back to Fred Rahns on the same day.
-In 2013 Jurgen and Tatjan Laatz assumed the role Innkeeper but their time ended in 2015 as the Inn went into foreclosure and current owners Edie New and Ren'ee Smith purchased the historic property.
+The Inn continued to change hands and went up for auction on Oct 6, 2008 under the tenure of Fred Rhans and then returned back to Fred Rahns on the same day.
+In 2013 Jurgen and Tatjana Laatz assumed the role of Innkeeper but their time ended in 2015 as The Inn went into foreclosure and current owners Edie New and Ren'ee Smith purchased the historic property.